Energy Conditions and Quantum Information: Energy conditions and quantum field theory

 \subsection{Quantum null energy condition}

 While ANEC is a kind of global energy conditions, there is a local bound on the null energy density.
-This is called the {\em quantum null energy condition} (QNEC) \cite{Bousso:2015mna}, whose statement is as follows: \begin{itembox}[l]{{\bf Definition 3.5.1 (QNEC)}} \end{itembox} Here $\rho_A = \tr_{\bar{A}}\left[\, \ket{\rho} \bra{\rho}\,\right]$ and $S(\rho_A)$ is the entanglement entropy of a spacelike hypersurface $A$ in $x^- \le 0$ whose boundary is anchored on $x^- = 0, x^+=\gamma_A(\bm{x}_\perp)$.
+This is called the quantum null energy condition (QNEC) \cite{Bousso:2015mna}, whose statement is as follows: \begin{itembox}[l]{{Definition 3.5.1 (QNEC)}} \end{itembox} Here $\rho_A = \tr_{\bar{A}}\left[\, \ket{\rho} \bra{\rho}\,\right]$ and $S(\rho_A)$ is the entanglement entropy of a spacelike hypersurface $A$ in $x^- \le 0$ whose boundary is anchored on $x^- = 0, x^+=\gamma_A(\bm{x}_\perp)$.
 Note that the second-order null shape derivative of the entanglement entropy in the right-hand side is not necessarily positive.
 ANEC follows from QNEC by integrating both sides of \eqref{QNEC} along, assuming that the surface term $\delta S / \delta \gamma$ vanishes.
 QNEC arose in the context of quantum focusing conjecture (QFC) \cite{Bousso:2015mna}, and was proven in free theory \cite{Bousso:2015wca,Malik:2019dpg}, in holographic theories \cite{Koeller:2015qmn}, and in interacting theories \cite{Balakrishnan:2017bjg, Ceyhan:2018zfg, Hollands:2025glm}.\footnote{For interacting CFT, QNEC is conjectured to be saturated \cite{Leichenauer:2018obf,Balakrishnan:2019gxl}.} QNEC also has applications to quenches \cite{Mezei:2019sla,Kibe:2024icu,Kibe:2025cqc}, and renormalization group flow \cite{Casini:2023kyj}.

-Let us give a sketch of a proof of QNEC (our proof mainly follows that of \cite{Kudler-Flam:2023hkl}).
-We will use the expression of the relative entropy \eqref{Relative_K-S} and the vacuum modular Hamiltonian \eqref{modular_hamiltonian_null}.
-By taking $\sigma$ in \eqref{Relative_K-S} to be the vacuum reduced density matrix, the second-order null shape derivative of the relative entropy becomes
+Let us give a sketch of a physicist's derivation of QNEC (we closely follows that of \cite{Kudler-Flam:2023hkl}).
+We will use the expression of the relative entropy \eqref{Relative_K-S} and the vacuum modular Hamiltonian corresponding to \eqref{modular_hamiltonian_null_full}